-With their long pointed wings and long tail feathers, terns fly over water,like swallows fly over land.
-With quick agile manoeuvring, these birds dart through the air, diving into water, capturing its prey by piercing them their pointed bills.Terns are known for their great distances travelled during migration, especially the Arctic Tern, which flys to the Antarctic every fall, and return to the Arctic every spring.
+With their long pointed wings and long tail feathers, terns fly over water as swallows fly over land.
+With quick and agile manoeuvring, these birds dart through the air, diving and capturing their prey by piercing them with their pointed bills.
+The terns are known for the great distances they travel during migration, especially the Arctic Tern which flies to the Antarctic every fall and returns to the Arctic every spring.